scottrsm/math/README.md

 ### Math Education
 - The Essentials of Calculus (Discrete and Continuous): **pdf**/essential_calculus.pdf.
     - Provides a view connecting the continuous Calculus with the Discrete Calculus.
+    - In addition, it connects differential equations with difference equations.
 - What is a Derivative: **tex**/what_is_a_derivative.tex.
     - This is such an important idea, but viewing it in the right way can bring fantastic generalizations.